jbcdfm/ControlAugment/README.md

 # ControlAugment (Ctrl-A)

-This repository contains the official implementation of **Ctrl-A**, a control-driven, online data augmentation framework proposed in the paper:
+This repository contains the official implementation of Ctrl-A, a control-driven, online data augmentation framework proposed in the paper:

 > **Ctrl-A: Control-Driven Online Data Augmentation**